mistakenot/react-kata/diary.md

 - Use [Redux](https://redux.js.org/).
 Choosing a state management library this early could certainly qualify as trying to do a big upfront design without really having explored the problem properly, and I would try to avoid it on a regular project.
 However, one of the goals of this project is to demonstrate competancy with this particular library for job interviews.

 This project is only meant to take a few hours, so tradeoffs will be made.

+## One
+Now that we've got out project roughly set up, we need to take a stab at writing a full deployment test, aka a "Walking Skeleton".
+This should be a test that builds, deploys and assets that we understand our system dependencies enough to automate them.

+The deployment target for this project will be [GitHub Pages](https://pages.github.com/).
+I'm following the process laid out [here](https://github.com/facebook/create-react-app/blob/master/packages/react-scripts/template/README.md#deployment).